 PlantSearch is used to measure progress toward Target 8 of the Global Strategy for Plant Conservation by tracking which threatened species are in botanical collections throughout the world.
 PlantSearch also connects collections directly to conservationists, educators, horticulturists, researchers, policy makers and many others who are working to save and understand plant diversity.

 Find out which plants (threatened, rare, alpine, medicinal and more) are maintained in botanical collections around the world, and connect to staff who maintain those species for information, genetic material, images, etc. to support your work.
 You can find out how many botanical collections report holding each taxon, and contact those gardens by clicking on ‘Send Request’.

-Search by scientific name, conservation status, or other parameters such as medicinal and crop wild relative species, and connect to other databases such as Tropicos, IPNI, Google Images, GLORIA and Plants of the World.
+Search by scientific name, conservation status, or other parameters such as medicinal and crop wild relative species, and connect to other databases such as Tropicos, IPNI, Google Images, CITES Appendices and many more.

 Contribute Your Institution’s Taxa List

 Every living collection can make important contributions to plant conservation via PlantSearch: